enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 JQM itself is hidden from the payloads - payloads cannot see any of its internal classes and resources.
 So JQM itself does not provide anything to payloads in terms of libraries (with the exception of libraries explicitly added to the ext directory, see below).

-But there are two ways, each with two variants, to make sure that required libraires are present at runtime.
+But there are two ways, each with two variants, to make sure that required libraries are present at runtime.

-.. note:: All the four variants are exclusive. **Only one libray source it used at the same time**.
+.. note:: All the four variants are exclusive. **Only one library source it used at the same time**.

 Maven POM
 ++++++++++++++++